ECTS

 Objectives

-This initial training is a general bachelor's degree which should enable students to continue their studies with a first year of a master's degree (or equivalent) in the three major disciplines of neuroscience, muscular and cardiac physiology, and nutrition.
+This initial training is a general bachelor's degree that should enable students to continue their studies with a first year of a master's degree (or equivalent) in the three major disciplines of neuroscience, muscle and cardiac physiology, and nutrition.

-The PAN course offers a balance between lectures (CM), tutorials (TD) and practical work (TP), so that knowledge can be acquired in a complementary way between CM and TD, and in an experimental, practical way, through numerous TP sessions.
+The PAN program offers a balance between lectures, tutorials, and practical work so that knowledge can be acquired in a complementary manner between lectures and tutorials and in an experimental, practical way through numerous practical sessions.

-In addition, a specific teaching module, the "projet tuteuré" (tutored project), is designed to enable students to tackle a research topic in a professional setting, under the supervision of a tutor, and thus develop their autonomy, involving group work and the use of scientific communication techniques such as the preparation of a summary report, a slide show and an oral presentation before a jury.
+In addition, a specific teaching module, a tutored project, allows students to tackle a research topic in a professional setting under the supervision of a tutor, thereby developing their autonomy.
+This involves group work using scientific communication techniques such as writing a summary report, creating a slideshow, and giving an oral presentation to a panel.

-A significant proportion of the teaching units (UE) in the first year of the Licence (L1) Sciences de la Vie Santé Environnement (SVSE) are oriented towards Biology, but the course itself only begins in the second year (L2).
-Moreover, L2 and the third year (L3) are closely linked, with L3 building on the achievements of L2.
-Students in L1 and L2 also take a number of Biology subjects in addition to the three major disciplines of chemistry, biochemistry, cell and molecular biology, genetics and immunology, all of which are essential to the training of
+A significant proportion of the teaching units (UE) in the first year of the Bachelor's degree (L1) in Life Sciences, Health and the Environment (SVSE) are focused on biology, but the course does not really begin until the second year (L2).
+Furthermore, the second year (L2) and third year (L3) are closely linked, with L3 building on the knowledge acquired in L2.
+Students in L1 and L2 also study many biology subjects in addition to the three major disciplines of chemistry, biochemistry, cellular and molecular biology, genetics, and immunology, which are essential for developing a scientific mind

 Know-how and skills